Angel Aquino: 2006–2012: Critical success

 To avoid being typecast in roles of martyred wives, Aquino accepted the offer to star as Vera Cruz, a prominent fashion designer and main antagonist, in the revenge drama series Magkaribal (2010).
 Unlike her previous assignments, the role allowed her to display an intimidating and hysterical personality.
 Aquino described her interpretation of Cruz as someone "always upset with everyone, always screaming at the top of her lungs", drawing inspiration from Agot Isidro's character in the television series Tayong Dalawa (2009).
 "They've designed the villainess ... in such a way that they will be sympathetic also, that they will be as real as possible", she said.
 She found herself challenged by the role and said that working on the project was a "daunting task", though she admitted that her personal experience working in the fashion industry drew her to the part.
 Her performance received generally positive reviews, with Ricky Lo of The Philippine Star finding Aquino to have "reaffirmed her thespian chops": "Watching Vera Cruz is like riding a roller-coaster of powerful emotions.
 One minute you hate her, wanting to crush her into pieces ... and the next you sympathize with her".
 She received a Star Award for Best Actress in a Drama Series nomination, and was also nominated in the Best Supporting Actress category at the Asian Television Awards for the role.

 After a brief appearance in the family drama series Minsan Lang Kita Iibigin (2011), Aquino starred in the series remake Maria la del Barrio.
 As with Magkaribal, her role in the adaptation of the Mexican soap opera of the same name was the main villain.
 A journalist from The Philippine Star thought the show was compelling and found her portrayal noteworthy.
-In 2012, Aquino featured in R. D. Alba's dramatic thriller Biktima, portraying a journalist who suffers from post-traumatic stress disorder after being abducted.
+In 2012, Aquino featured in R. D. Alba's dramatic thriller Biktima, portraying a journalist who has post-traumatic stress disorder after being abducted.
 She then played the lead role of a woman who is forced to care for her two sons after a car accident in the psychological horror Amorosa, directed by Topel Lee.
 Aquino, who has two children of her own, was drawn to the idea of playing a selfless mother and believed certain aspects of her character's life mirrored her own.
 The film only received a limited theatrical release.
 That same year, she co-starred with Isabelle Huppert in Mendoza's psychological thriller Captive.
 It is a partly fictionalized account of the year-long abduction of civilians by members of the Abu Sayyaf militant groups that began in a private island resort in Palawan.
 The film was presented at the 2012 Berlin International Film Festival.